 In the absence of meaningful past scenarios (the coronavirus disease COVID-19 is increasingly being viewed as unprecedented compared to recent previous outbreaks such as SARS and swine flu), the practical experiences of firms in regions hit earlier by the virus may be invaluable, even though the lead time may only be a matter of weeks or (at best) months.
 In this context, Vicky Yu, a compliance professional in China, provides just this insight in her recent paper “Risk management during the coronavirus outbreak.”

 Three important themes are explored in the paper:

-Most mature firms should have a plan specifically designed for pandemics/epidemics and the senior crisis management team should be meeting regularly to discuss a growing list of live and emerging operational issues that the virus is creating.
+Most mature firms should have plans specifically designed for epidemics and pandemics, and the senior crisis management team should be meeting regularly to discuss a growing list of live and emerging operational issues that the virus is creating.
 This includes, for example, how best to communicate with staff, customers and other stakeholders (such as third parties), implementing measures to limit the spread of the virus on company property and planning how to maintain the operations of the business if working arrangements need to change significantly from the norm.

 The experience from Chinese companies is that far more agile decision-making than firms are typically used to may be required in order to access mitigating measures whilst they remain available and effective and to minimise the lag in responding to changing circumstances.

 - “Following up on government regulations can be challenging”: New government measures (e.g., travel restrictions, school closures, etc.) may be announced with little forewarning and the timeframe over which firms and their employees then need to react to adjust or comply could be exceedingly short.
 In these circumstances, Yu stresses that it may be necessary for firms to put additional resources and expertise into support functions such as compliance and human resources (HR).